If you do not have access to a computer, you may purchase court forms at any Manitoba Court Centre.

 Court staff can complete a search using your file name or file number.

-A Statement of Claim is an originating process in the Court of Queen's Bench that is used when one party is suing another party.
+A Statement of Claim is an originating process in the Court of King's Bench that is used when one party is suing another party.

 A common misunderstanding about the role of the Court is that the Court is responsible for enforcing or ensuring that its orders or judgments are followed.
 This is not the case.
-If a person is successful in obtaining a judgment or an order in his or her favour from the Court, it is up to that person to take whatever steps he or she considers necessary, in keeping with the law, to enforce the order.
+If a person is successful in obtaining a judgment or an order in his or her favour from the Court, it is up to that person to take whatever steps they consider necessary, in keeping with the law, to enforce the order.

 You can obtain a garnishing order after you are successful in your court case and receive a Judgment.
 You should refer to The Garnishment Act for more specific information.